2025 Putra Heights pipeline fire: Government

 After a site visit on the day of the incident, Prime Minister Anwar Ibrahim announced immediate financial aid of RM5,000 to owners whose houses were completely destroyed, while RM2,500 would be given to victims whose houses were partially damaged.
 Anwar Ibrahim also said affected residents would be compensated by the federal government, Selangor state government and Petronas.
 He also announced that the government and Petronas would take full responsibility for restoring, fixing, and replacing affected residential units, but said it may a take a year or more to rebuild the houses.

 Tenaga Nasional Berhad also offered 100% electricity bill rebates for victims whose houses were affected by the fire, including waivers of electricity reconnection charges and late payment charges.

 On 2 April, the Ministry of Human Resources announced that Social Security Organisation (PERKESO) members impacted by the fire has been identified, and compensation payments under the invalidity scheme (Note: Invalidity scheme under PERKESO is an insurance to provide 24 hours coverage to employees who suffers from injuries or death due to any cause and is not related to his employment.) are currently being distributed.
 The ministry also urged affected PERKESO members to reach out to the organisation to determine whether they are eligible for permanent or temporary disablement benefits.

 On 4 April, Minister of Digital Gobind Singh Deo announced that his ministry will provide 100 laptops, 100 smartphones, and 100 tablets to residents who lost their electronic devices in the fire.
 He said applications can be made through their respective members of Parliament or state assemblymen, including Kota Kemuning assemblyman S. Preakas.
 Five hundred powerbanks will also be given to evacuees by the Malaysia Digital Economy Corporation under his ministry.

 The king of Malaysia, Sultan Ibrahim Iskandar of Johor, visited the site and later visited evacuees at temporary relief centres at Putra Heights Mosque gave out RM1,000 of assistance to each of 308 households affected by the fire through Yayasan Sultan Ibrahim Johor.
 Ibrahim was joined by Raja Muda of Selangor Tengku Amir Shah, the Menteri Besar of Selangor, and other government officials during the visit.

-On 7 April, the Menteri Besar of Selangor Amirudin Shari announced the state government will provide rental assistance of RM2,000 per month to each affected families for six months.
+On 7 April, the Menteri Besar of Selangor Amirudin Shari announced the state government will provide rental assistance of RM2,000 per month to each affected family for six months.
 The state government will also give RM500 to 265 students affected by the fire through Menteri Besar Selangor Incorporated.

-He also revealed that owners whose houses were completely destroyed would received RM10,000 aid in total, with RM5,000 from Petronas, and another RM5,000 from the federal government.
-Likewise, owners whose houses were partially damaged will received RM5,000 in total, with the cost equally divided between Petronas and the federal government.
-Tenants whose their rental houses were damaged will also enjoy the same compensation rate like the owners whose houses were partially damaged.
+He also revealed that owners whose houses were completely destroyed would receive RM10,000 aid in total, with RM5,000 from Petronas, and another RM5,000 from the federal government.
+Likewise, owners whose houses were partially damaged will receive RM5,000 in total, with the cost equally divided between Petronas and the federal government.
+Tenants whose rental houses were damaged will also enjoy the same compensation rate like the owners whose houses were partially damaged.